 After the Chelsea Flower Market we headed over to Brooklyn to Prospect Park for the rehearsal.
 Christina and Rafael were married in the Japanese Garden of the Brooklyn Botanical Gardens.
 Such a lovely spot!
 That evening we celebrated with a rehearsal dinner at Lil Frankie’s for a delicious Italian meal.
 I don’t have any photos from the rehearsal dinner but maybe I’ll find some later!

 On Saturday, we planned our day around visiting the Guggenheim Museum.
-Because we were trying to save money, we visited the MOMA on Friday, because entrance is free between 4 – 8PM and the Guggenheim on Saturday between 5:45 – 7:45PM, because you are able to pay what you wish.
+Because we were trying to save money, we visited the MOMA on Friday, because entrance is free between 4 – 8PM and the Guggenheim on Saturday between 5:45 – 7:45PM, because you are able to pay what you want.
 Christina was also off from work, so she took us to her favorite Banh Mi restaurant for lunch, then to a Nike exhibit she worked on in the Meatpacking District, followed by a tour of the Chelsea Market, and then to a Belgian restaurant for biertjes and frietjes.